rsdoiel/antenna/archives/2025/food_2025.21.md

 ---

-## SPICED BEEF
+## SPICED BEEF(CORK STYLE)

 date: 2025-05-26, from: Irish Food Hub

-<p>Description: Spiced Beef is a festive and flavorful delicacy from Cork, traditionally enjoyed during Christmas but cherished year-round.
+<p>Description Spiced Beef is a festive and flavorful delicacy from Cork, traditionally enjoyed during Christmas but cherished year-round.
 The beef is cured in a mixture of spices—like cloves, allspice, black pepper, and sugar—then slow-cooked until tender.
 It’s usually served cold, thinly sliced, and paired with crusty bread or mustard.
-Preparation Time: 20 minutes (plus 5–7 days curing time)Cooking Time: 3–4 hoursServing Size: Serves 8-10 Ingredients: For the Cure: 4–5 lb (2–2.5 kg) beef brisket (flat cut, well-trimmed) ½ cup brown sugar ½ cup coarse sea salt 1 tbsp cracked black pepper 1 tbsp whole allspice 1 tbsp whole cloves 1 tbsp juniper berries (optional) 1 tsp ground cinnamon 1 tsp ground nutmeg 1 tsp ground ginger 4 garlic cloves, crushed 1 bay leaf, crumbled For Cooking: 1 onion, quartered 1 carrot, chopped 1 celery stalk, chopped Water to cover Instructions Prepare the Spice Mix:In a bowl, mix all the curing ingredients together.
-Rub and Cure:Rub the spice mixture thoroughly all over the beef.
+Recipe Summary Preparation Time: 20 minutes (plus 5–7 days curing time) Cooking Time: 3–4 hours Serving Size: Serves 8–10 Ingredients For the Cure: 4–5 lb (2–2.5 kg) beef brisket (flat cut, well-trimmed) ½ cup brown sugar ½ cup coarse sea salt 1 tbsp cracked black pepper 1 tbsp whole allspice 1 tbsp whole cloves 1 tbsp juniper berries (optional) 1 tsp ground cinnamon 1 tsp ground nutmeg 1 tsp ground ginger 4 garlic cloves, crushed 1 bay leaf, crumbled For Cooking: 1 onion, quartered 1 carrot, chopped 1 celery stalk, chopped Water to cover Instructions Prepare the Spice Mix: In a bowl, mix all the curing ingredients together.
+Rub and Cure: Rub the spice mixture thoroughly all over the beef.
 Place in a large ziplock bag or non-metallic dish, cover, and refrigerate for 5 to 7 days.
 Turn the beef daily to ensure even curing.
-Rinse and Simmer:After curing, rinse the beef under cold water to remove excess spices.
+Rinse and Simmer: After curing, rinse the beef under cold water to remove excess spices.
 Place in a large pot with onion, carrot, and celery.
 Cover with water and bring to a boil.
 Skim any foam, then reduce to a gentle simmer.
-Cook Slowly:Simmer the beef for 3 to 4 hours until tender.
+Cook Slowly: Simmer the beef for 3 to 4 hours until tender.
 You can use a slow cooker on low for 8 hours as an alternative.
-Cool and Slice:Let the beef cool in the broth.
+Cool and Slice: Let the beef cool in the broth.
 Once cooled, wrap and refrigerate until firm.
 Slice thinly and serve cold.
-Serving Suggestions: Serve with crusty brown bread, mustard, or pickles.
+Serving Suggestions Serve with crusty brown bread, mustard, or pickles.
 Excellent in sandwiches or as part of a festive cold meat platter.</p>
-<p>The post <a href="https://irishfoodhub.com/spiced-beef/">SPICED BEEF</a> appeared first on <a href="https://irishfoodhub.com">Irish Food Hub</a>.</p>
+<p>The post <a href="https://irishfoodhub.com/spiced-beef/">SPICED BEEF(CORK STYLE)</a> appeared first on <a href="https://irishfoodhub.com">Irish Food Hub</a>.</p>

 <br>